travisdoor/bl/docs/master/docs/language.md

 }
 ```

+!!! note
-**note:** Compiler error is reported in case content of the polymorph generated for some type
+    Compiler error is reported in case content of the polymorph generated for some type
     specification is not semantically valid. (i.e. we can't compare strings directly by `==` operator)

+!!! warning
-**warning:** Getting address (by `&` operator) of polymorphic function recipe is not possible,
+    Getting address (by `&` operator) of polymorphic function recipe is not possible,
     polymorphic recipe as it is does not represent any allocated memory in program binary.

 ### Multiple Return Values